-The results of the magnitude response measurements can be seen for the $50\Omega$ attenuator in Figure 4.6 and for the $1\text{k}\Omega$ attenuator in Figure 4.7.
-The PAT 50 and PAT 1000 attenuators were measured as reference and their results can be seen in Figure 4.8a and Figure 4.8b respectively.
-One of the relays that were used was also measured in a stand-alone setup according to Figure 4.8c, with the results presented in Figure 4.8d.
+The results of the magnitude response measurements can be seen for the 50Ω attenuator in Figure 4.9 and for the $1\text{ k}\Omega$ attenuator in Figure 4.10.
+The PAT 50 and PAT 1000 attenuators were measured as reference and their results can be seen in Figure 4.11a and Figure 4.12d respectively.
+The frequency response of the single relay is shown in Figure 4.11c.
+The footprints for the compensation capacitors has not been populated and the attenuators are thus measured in the uncompensated state.